barefootnetworks/sonic-swss/doc/Dtel/Dtel-SONiC.md

     HMSET DTEL_EVENT_TABLE|EVENT_TYPE_DROP_REPORT EVENT_REPORT_SESSION RS-1 EVENT_DSCP_VALUE 60

 #### Changes to ACL\_TABLE for DTel watchlist support
-Two now ACL table types are introduced to support DTel watchlists:
+Two new ACL table types are introduced to support DTel watchlists:

     ACL_TABLE_DTEL_FLOW_WATCHLIST
     ACL_TABLE_DTEL_DROP_WATCHLIST

-Table names are:
+The names of these tables are:

     DTEL_FLOW_WATCHLIST
     DTEL_DROP_WATCHLIST

 #### Changes to ACL\_RULE\_TABLE for DTel watchlist support
-New match fields and actions are introduced to support DTel watchlists
+New match fields and actions are introduced to support DTel watchlists.

 **Only incremental changes are shown here.
 Please refer to ACL_RULE table schema for other fields**